open-power-ref-design/private-compute-cloud/README.rst

     - `Deployment configuration file for private compute cloud <https://github.com/open-power-ref-design/private-compute-cloud/blob/master/private-cloud.yml>`_
     - `Deployment configuration file for private compute cloud w/swift <https://github.com/open-power-ref-design/private-compute-cloud/blob/master/private-cloud-with-swift-small.yml>`_

-The Bill of Materials document provides a description and representation of Database as a Service that is tuned for OpenPOWER servers.
+The Bill of Materials document provides a description and representation of a Private Compute Cloud that is tuned for OpenPOWER servers.
 It provides information such as model numbers and feature codes to simplify the ordering process and it provides racking and cabling rules for the preferred layout of servers, switches, and cables.